 We study how neurons, one of the most complex cell types, are made during development.
 We combine the latest microscopy methods with the awesome power of reconstitution biochemistry to understand neurogenesis.

 Find out more below!

-The work we do is focused on understanding the protein interaction networks that regulate stem cell divisions.
-The Drosophila neuroblast undergoes repeated asymmetric divisions to populate the fly central nervous system and is our primary model system.
-Following neuroblast division, one daughter cell retains the neuroblast fate while the other goes on to become neurons or glia.
-The foundation of this amazing process is the segregation of different fate determinant proteins into the two daughter cells during mitosis.
-Our work attempts to uncover the molecular basis of this stem cell division through the study of cell polarity and mitotic spindle orientation.
+We study how animals make neurons during development using Drosophila neural stem cells as a model system.
+Neural stem cells undergo repeated asymmetric divisions to populate the fly central nervous system.
+After a cycle of division, one daughter cell retains the stem cell fate while the other goes on to become neurons or glia.
+The foundation of this amazing process is the segregation of the activity of fate determinant proteins into the two daughter cells during mitosis.
+Our work attempts to uncover the molecular basis of asymmetric fate specification through the study of cell polarity and fate determining factors.